-If you are looking to squeeze in a trip before winter really gets going, aim for the start of the month when temperatures are more mild, storms are less likely and the holiday masses aren't around.
-Thanksgiving is on November 24 this year, and airlines and other travel outlets tend to jack up their prices and get rid of deals to take advantage of the holiday season.
-If you can, travel to wherever you are headed for the holiday as early as possible to avoid the crowds of people traveling at the last minute.
-Or travel on the holiday itself, as the airport will be a ghost town.
+If you are looking to squeeze in a trip before winter really gets going, aim for the start of the month when temperatures are milder, storms are less likely, and the holiday masses of travelers aren't around.
+Thanksgiving is on the last Thursday of November, and airlines and other travel outlets tend to jack up their prices and drop deals to take advantage of the holiday season.
+If you intend to travel for Thanksgiving, travel to wherever you are headed for the holiday as early as possible to avoid the crowds at the last minute.
+Or travel on the holiday itself, when the airport will be a ghost town.

-Hurricane season comes to an end for the Eastern Pacific states on November 30.
-As the country transitions into winter weather, storms are not unheard of, but definitely less likely to make landfall.
-In general, there is more potential for hurricanes to form in the Atlantic Ocean to make landfall in the coastal states, from Florida to Maine, as well as along the Gulf Coast states, such as Texas and Louisiana.
+Hurricane season comes to an end on Nov.
+30. As the country transitions into winter weather, storms are not unheard of, but they are definitely less likely to make landfall.
+But there is potential for hurricanes to form in the Atlantic Ocean to make landfall on the coast from Florida to Maine, as well as along the Gulf Coast in Texas, Mississippi, Alabama, Louisiana, and the Florida Panhandle.

-If you are a hardy beachgoer and ready to hit the sand even as it gets colder, be conscious of local weather warnings and prepared for fewer sunny days.
+If you are a hardy beachgoer and ready to hit the sand even as it the temperature drops, be conscious of local weather warnings and prepared for fewer sunny days.

 Trip Ideas to Take Advantage of November Weather